-where $H(\Phi)$ is the Hamiltonian (\ref{eq1}) under PBCs, the phase $\Phi$ is a magnetic flux penetrating through the center of the ring chain, and $E_B$ is a basis energy.
-The winding number $\omega$ counts times of the complex spectral trajectory encircling the chosen basis energy $E_B$ when the phase $\Phi$ rolls from $0$ to $2\pi$.
-One has demonstrated that the winding number does not depend on the choice of $E_B$ \cite{M. Arikawa2010}.
+where $H(\Phi)$ is the Hamiltonian (\ref{eq1}) under PBCs, the phase $\Phi$ is a magnetic flux penetrating through the center of the ring chain, and $E_B$ is the basis energy.
+The winding number $\omega$ counts the times the complex spectral trajectory encircles the chosen basis energy $E_B$ when the phase $\Phi$ rolls from $0$ to $2\pi$.
+One study demonstrated that the winding number does not depend on the choice of $E_B$ \cite{M. Arikawa2010}.
 In this case, we choose $E_B=0$.
-Since it is hard to directly apply Eq. (\ref{eq3}) for the many-body systems, we alternatively use the $\Phi$-dependence of $\det{[H(\Phi)]}/\det{[H(0)]}$ to calculate the number of the loop winding around $E_B$, which is equal to the winding number \cite{M. Arikawa2010}.
-Figures \ref{Fig3}(a) and \ref{Fig3}(b) show $\det{[H(\Phi)]}/\det{[H(0)]}$ in the complex plane with the rolling of the phase $\Phi$ from $0$ to $2\pi$ with $L=10$ for $\gamma=0.4$ and $1$, respectively.
-In Fig. \ref{Fig3}(a), we find that $\det{[H(\Phi)]}/\det{[H(0)]}$ draws a close loop around $E_B=0$ eight times, which corresponds to $\omega=8$.
-In contrast, $\det{[H(\Phi)]}/\det{[H(0)]}$ for $\gamma=1$ and $L=10$ in Fig. \ref{Fig3}(b) shows a close curve without surrounding $E_B=0$, corresponding to a topologically trivial case.
-Figure \ref{Fig3}(c) shows the winding number $\omega$ as a function of $\gamma$ with $L=10$.
-According to Fig. \ref{Fig3}(c), one can see that $\omega$ decreases with the increase of $\gamma$, unlike the single-particle Hermitian cases only with the nearest-neighbor hoppings that the winding number is found as $\omega=\pm 1$ for the topologically nontrivial phase.
-It implies that the non-Hermitian many-body systems exhibit much more complicated topological structures.
-On the other hand, the curve in Fig. \ref{Fig3}(c) shows that a transition from a topologically nontrivial phase with $\omega>0$ to the trivial one with $\omega=0$ occurs around $\gamma=0.59$.
+Since it is hard to directly apply Eq. (\ref{eq3}) for many-body systems, we alternatively use the $\Phi$ dependence of $\det{[H(\Phi)]}/\det{[H(0)]}$ to calculate the number of loops winding around $E_B$, which is equal to the winding number \cite{M. Arikawa2010}.
+Figures \ref{Fig2}(a) and \ref{Fig2}(b) show $\det{[H(\Phi)]}/\det{[H(0)]}$ in the complex plane with the rolling of the phase $\Phi$ from $0$ to $2\pi$ with $L=10$ for $\gamma=0.4$ and $1$, respectively.
+In Fig. \ref{Fig2}(a), we find that $\det{[H(\Phi)]}/\det{[H(0)]}$ draws a close loop around $E_B=0$ eight times, which corresponds to $\omega=8$.
+In contrast, $\det{[H(\Phi)]}/\det{[H(0)]}$ for $\gamma=1$ and $L=10$ in Fig. \ref{Fig2}(b) shows a close curve without surrounding $E_B=0$, corresponding to a topologically trivial case.
+Figure \ref{Fig2}(c) shows the winding number $\omega$ as a function of $\gamma$ for different $L$.
+As seen in Fig. \ref{Fig2}(c), the change in $\omega$ depends on the increase of $\gamma$, unlike in the single-particle Hermitian cases with only nearest-neighbor hoppings, in which the winding number is found to be $\omega=\pm 1$ for the topologically nontrivial phase.
+This implies that non-Hermitian many-body systems have much more complicated topological structures.
+On the other hand, the curves in Fig. \ref{Fig2}(c) show a transition from a topologically nontrivial phase with $\omega>0$ to a trivial one with $\omega=0$ at around $0.64$, $0.59$, $0.55$, and $0.52$ for $L=8$, $10$, $12$, and $14$, respectively.
 Note that the topological phase transition does not equal the real-complex transition in finite-size cases.
 However, complex eigenvalues are necessary to construct the close loops in the energy plane.
-The winding number defined in the complex plane by the gauge transformation is a collective indicator of eigenvalues being complex or real of the original Hamiltonian.
-The slight difference between the $\gamma_c^R$ and $\gamma_c^T$ can be ascribed to the finite-size effect.
-Hence, we can conjecture that both transition points should coincide in the thermodynamic limit.
+The winding number defined in the complex plane by the gauge transformation is a collective indicator of eigenvalues being complex or real for the original Hamiltonian.
+The slight difference between $\gamma_c^R$ and $\gamma_c^T$ can be ascribed to the finite-size effect.
+A finite-size scaling of $\gamma_c^T$ with $1/L$ is shown in the inset of Fig. \ref{Fig2}(c).
+In the thermodynamic limit, the topological phase transition converges to the finite value $\gamma_c^T = 0.36\pm 0.04$ (the error represents the ${95\%}$ confidence interval), which is close to the real-complex transition point.
+Hence, we can conjecture that the transition points should coincide in the thermodynamic limit.